cjisonline/DONAID/README.md

 8. Click on run -> run WITHOUT debugging
 9. Wait about 5-10 mins(might be 2-3 mins) and it should simulate it.

-I have not tested it on an intel macbook, but I assume you can skip steps 3 and 4 only, since those are only required for M1 devices.
+For an intel Macbook, skip steps 3 and 4 only, since those are only required for M1 devices.

-TO RUN ON REAL IOS DEVICE( YOUR PERSONAL IPHONE):
+To run on real iOS device:

  1. You have to use Xcode for this one.
  2. Open your project file and go to iOS file, then open the file runner workspace.